Skip to content ↓

 KS3

-In year 7 and 8, students have the opportunity to experience and develop their drama skills through extra-curricular opportunities such as House Musical, School productions, Vivid Theatre Company and through select schemes of work delivered through English.
+In year 7 and 8, students have the opportunity to experience and develop their drama skills through extracurricular opportunities such as House Musical, School productions, Vivid Theatre Company and through select schemes of work delivered through English.

-The curriculum covers exploring and performing texts, devising, and evaluation of performance.
+Drama is taught discreetly in Year 9 for 1 hour per week where the curriculum, focused on Communication, Creativity and Confidence enabling students to: Explore basic acting skills, stagecraft, and styles; Collaborate to create well-organised action scenes, convincing characters, and responses to stimuli; Perform; Evaluate and Analyse.
 Delivered with a focus on understanding and experiencing the world of professional theatre, we also aim to develop key skills to enable our students to be successful at KS4 and beyond.
 Confidence building, communication, creativity, co-operation, time management are all attributes that future employers will seek.

 KS4